 The dry climate doesn’t stop tourism in this city!
 There’s an excellent museum located in the city that features amazing exhibits such as prehistoric artifacts to pre-Colombian mummies.
 Huacachina oasis, set in the midst of the sand dunes is another huge tourist draw for international travelers and is a sight worth seeing!

 Aswan is one of the hottest and driest cities in Egypt and in the world.
 It is located in southern Egypt where average high temperatures are consistently above 40 degrees Celsius (104 degrees Fahrenheit).
 Aswan sees less than 1mm of average annual precipitation and some years, the city doesn’t see any rainfall at all!
 It’s closeness to the Tropic of Cancer contributes to its high temperatures and dry weather.
 On some occasions, the city experiences very strong winds that can gust the sand at over 100 mph.

 McMurdo Dry Valleys, Antarctica

 When you hear the word Antarctica one rarely thinks of anything but ice and glaciers but to everyone’s surprise, Antarctica’s Dry Valleys are actually considered to be the driest place on Earth.
 The valleys receive no rainfall at all and are considered the largest ice-free region on the continent.
 The presence of high mountains blocks any ice from the valleys as well.

-Scientists have compared the valley’s ecosystem to that of the planet Mars due to the dry climate and the photosynthetic bacteria that can be found living there.
+Scientists have compared the valley’s in McMurdo ecosystem to that of the planet Mars due to the dry climate and the photosynthetic bacteria that can be found living there.
 It’s worth noting, this isn’t a place where you can just fly into and visit, but it is one of the most fascinating places on the planet!

 Wadi Halfa, Sudan